 Homework assignments are made by the teachers.
 The amount of homework varies by teacher and subject area.
 The school district asks for parents/guardians to encourage their child(ren) to complete homework thoroughly and promptly.
 Typically, students will have two days to make up work they miss due to unexpected absences.
 The two days to make up work standard, does not apply to work that is received previous to the absences occurring.
 In the case of expected absences, students need to talk with teachers if extra time is necessary.
-Teachers determine if late work is accepted, and how much credit will be earned.
+Teachers determinMay earn up to six elective credits completing internship or work skill courses if late work is accepted, and how much credit will be earned.